-Nuclear South West has produced a draft Strategy and amongst other activity clearly identifies the type of support that the SME community requires to be able to access the Nuclear Supply Chain opportunities.
+Nuclear South West has produced a draft Strategy and amongst other activity clearly identifies the type of support that the SME community requires to be able to access the Nuclear Supply Chain opportunities as well as raising the profile of the areas nuclear strengths to promote sustainable long term inward investment.

 At the core of the Nuclear South West ambition is collaboration, and this is reflected in the recent in principle decision made by the West of England LEP to support HPC Supply Chain activity and to undertake a joint procurement of a service with HOTSW LEP.
+G1st LEP are also partners and funders in respect of inward investment activity.
 This Service will be subject to an OJEU procurement process, where tenders received will be appraised against strict criteria which will include value for money, quality of delivery and outputs, innovation and alignment / collaboration with other business support and nuclear cluster activity.